 - Organizational skills: Good recordkeeping and other organizational skills are critical in both medical and business settings.

 - Patience.
 Pathologists may work for long periods on a diagnosis

 - Physical stamina: For autopsies, pathologists should be comfortable lifting or turning their subjects, or performing other physical tasks.

 - Problem-solving skills: Pathologists need to evaluate many factors to reach a diagnosis.
 They need to do this quickly if a patient’s life is threatened.

-The average pay for pathologists in the United States is approximately $293,000 according to an annual Medscape survey.
+The average pay for pathologists in the United States is approximately $316,000 according to an annual Medscape survey in 2020.

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Overall employment of all physicians and surgeons, including pathologists, is projected to grow 13 percent from 2016 to 2026, faster than the average for all occupations.
+Overall employment of all physicians and surgeons, including pathologists, is projected to grow 4 percent from 2019 to 2029, about as fast as the average for all occupations.

 Prospects should be especially good for gastroenterologists who are willing to practice in rural and low-income areas because these areas tend to have difficulty attracting physicians.